 Dr. J. J. Eklund was born in Sweden in 1861, and came to Minnesota in the company of his parents when he was five years old.
 He grew up on a successful pioneer farm and attended Gustavus Adolphus College and then Minnesota Hospital Medical College (which later was absorbed by the University of Minnesota).
 Immediately after graduating in 1885, he set up shop in the up-and-coming city of Duluth.
 Three years later he left town for a few days and surprised everyone when he returned with a new wife in tow, Nannie Asp Eklund.
 She bore the doctor one son, William J. Eklund.

-Mrs. Eklund died in 1905 when William was just reaching his teens, leaving the elder Dr. Eklund a widower the rest of his life.
+Mrs. Eklund died in 1905 when William was just reaching his teens, leaving the elder Dr. Eklund a widower for the rest of his life.
 Only a few years later, father and son moved into their dream home on 24th Avenue East, designed by popular local Norwegian architect John J. Wangenstein.
 (William and his eventual wife Helen subsequently lived in the house until World War II, when they moved their primary residence to the longtime Eklund vacation home on Pike Lake.)

 The elder Dr. Eklund was arguably the most prominent Swedish citizen of Duluth, and served as a frequent toastmaster at Swedish civic and fraternal gatherings.
 He was active in the First Swedish Lutheran Church, and was chairman of the huge Midsummer Day celebrations held every year in Lincoln Park, which drew Swedes from miles around and was considered “their day,” akin to the Irishmen’s St. Patrick’s Day, but with more choral singing and less alcohol.
 (Swedes of the West End tended to be ardent prohibitionists.)